The radicalisation of South India: Why this part of the country is a ticking terror time bomb

 The radicalisation of South India:

 In South India, there are a host of terror organisations.
 While some have links in South the others operate exclusively in this part of the country.
-For instance the Indian Mujahideen was born out of the SIMI which was focused on North.
-However the outfit held crucial meetings in Kerala which signalled the launch of the outfit.
+For instance, the Indian Mujahideen was born out of the SIMI which was focused on North.
+However, the outfit held crucial meetings in Kerala which signalled the launch of the outfit.
 The case came to be known as Wagamon camp.

 It is no secret that the founding fathers of the Indian Mujahideen are from South India.
 Riyaz Bhatkal, Iqbal Bhatkal and Yasin Bhatkal all hail from Bhatkal, a coastal town in Karnataka.